Sophia (novel)

-Sophia is a novel published in 1762 by Charlotte Lennox, a British novelist best known for her 1752 satirical novel The Female Quixote.
+Sophia is a romance novel published in 1762 by Charlotte Lennox, a British novelist best known for her 1752 satirical novel The Female Quixote.
 Originally published in Lennox's periodical The Lady's Museum as Harriet and Sophia between 1760-1, this novel is only the second British novel to be serialized in a magazine, and the first one to be published this way by a woman.